-Sharat also wrote, directed, co-produced and edited an episode for the PBS-funded pioneering FutureStates web series entitled Worker Drone.
+In new media, Sharat wrote, directed, co-produced and edited Worker Drone, an episode for the PBS-funded pioneering FutureStates anthology web series.
 The science fiction short film required Sharat to coordinate production and visual effects work between six cities in three countries and premiered in the second season of the series.

 With no connection to the film industry other than a love of motion pictures, Sharat’s journey as a filmmaker began in the outskirts of Chicago.
 The first American-born son to Indian parents, Sharat was raised in a family of poets and artists who valued the rich storytelling tradition of his ancestors’ homeland.
 He studied writing at the University of Michigan where he fell in love with film production, a path that would lead to AFI where he graduated with the Conservatory’s top honors and an MFA in directing.

 Sharat has often been praised for his work with performers – a skill he began to develop in his first industry job as an assistant to legendary casting director Mali Finn.
 With Mali, he was a part of countless auditions and observed top directors employ their craft up close on a dozen films, including The Matrix Reloaded, The Matrix Revolutions and 8 Mile.

 Sharat lives in Los Angeles with his family where he curates the Quarantine Film Society and develops feature film, television and documentary projects in between episodic television directing assignments.